kotachang/UBCSubbots/PWM/README.md

 ```

 3. Play with `pca.frequency` to change the frequency of your PWM wave, and `pca.channels[n].duty_cycle` to change the duty cycle of channel n.

+## WIP

+This is currently a work in progress.
+So far, I have verified that the PWM modules work, and how to get them to work using [this](https://learn.adafruit.com/16-channel-pwm-servo-driver?view=all).